 She watched him without expression but her fingers were tingling the cooler the breeze fell around her.
 Tooth blinked and blinked again as Jack ignored her, but he never once disappeared.
 He was still the flesh and blood she knew straight ahead of her.
 She realized a lot of other things about him that she couldn't stop herself from stealing for her memories...
 Jack was really there, really there.

 The stories were relentless during the party and she couldn't have been more afraid or more proud...
 All the ELFs' babbling about Jack's Center?
 Th...that immense ice storm North and Aster told her he'd created just to keep himself alive?
 Tatiana's rant about the ironic parallel in knowing that he'd slept just as long as her?
 How could he be here?
 And... how could she have ever doubted him?

 It was him, after all.

-Toothiana memorized his stance, what his smooth bare feet looked like and how they moved across her bedroom.
-She drank in his clothes, unending physique, his jawline...even his new black necklace around his throat that was so goddamn distracting and–
+Toothiana followed his stance, remembering every detail of what his smooth bare feet looked like and how they moved him across her bedroom.
+Jack was reserved and graceful as ever.
+His pace was unhurried and his posture was relaxed.
+Not at all constricted and mind-of-a-soldier like he always was.
+She drank in his clothes, unending physique, his jawline... even his new black necklace around his throat that was so goddamn distracting and...

 Her eyes widened slightly.

-And how was it that his white hair turned silver so easily in the sun of her island?
-It was amazing, frustrating, it was...
+...and how was it that his white hair turned silver so easily in the sunset?
+It was amazing, it was frustrating, it was...